PGM-Lab/InferPy/README.md

 with inf.replicate(size = 5)
     x = Normal (loc = 0, scale = 1)
 ```
+More detailed inforamtion about the semantics of ```with inf.replicate(size = N)``` and how to define more expressive and complex models can be found in ?.

 Multivariate distributions can be defined similarly.
 Similiarly to Edward's approach, the multivariate dimension is the innermost (right-most) dimension of the parameters.
 ```python